Businessman Sachel Kungebeharry's mother begs kidnappers: Give me back my son

 Despite these arrests, Hansranah said she was very dissatisfied with how the police were treating her son's kidnapping.

 "The communication (with investigators) isn't what I think, what I'm looking forward to getting from them.
-I know they are working on it but at least let us know what is going on regularly.
+I know they are working on it, but at least let us know what is going on regularly.
 Inform us as to the latest.
-I know everything takes time but now that you have people in custody, you should know that they are involved."
+I know everything takes time, but now that you have people in custody, you should know that they are involved.

 "Now that you all have that, why it is that you all not getting...to a closure?"

-"Who do you look to, to assist we the citizens when the police service is corrupt and involved in crime?
+"Who do you look to, to assist we, the citizens, when the police service is corrupt and involved in crime?
 Some of them are the criminals, so how could anybody really trust them?

-"I don't know how to fix it, but I think they need to be more serious with the people them who are coming into the service and they (need to do) background check."
+"I don't know how to fix it, but I think they need to be more serious with the people them who are coming into the service, and they (need to do) background check."

 Hansranah isn't the only one speaking about a breakdown in trust in the TTPS.

-“They should do psychometric assessment, lie detector tests and drug testing for selected people.
-That should be on a random, ongoing basis, so that there will always be a fear that whenever there's a hidden agenda, doing a psychometric assessment and lie detector test would reveal things like that,” he said, according to the Newsday story dated October 3.
+“They should do psychometric assessment, lie-detector tests and drug testing for selected people.
+That should be on a random, ongoing basis, so that there will always be a fear that whenever there's a hidden agenda, doing a psychometric assessment and lie-detector test would reveal things like that,” he said, according to the Newsday story dated October 3.

 He said Police Commissioner Erla Harewood-Christopher also needs to speak out and address the damage to the public's confidence this incident had caused.

-Newsday was unable to get an update on the status of investigations not only into Kungebeharry's kidnapping but also the latest with the three detained officers, with senior police sources saying the matters were at a "sensitive stage."
+Newsday was unable to get an update on the status of investigations not only into Kungebeharry's kidnapping but also the latest on the three detained officers, with senior police sources saying the matters were at a "sensitive stage."

 There has been a similar wall of silence from National Security Minister Fitzgerald Hinds, while all Minister in the National Security Ministry Keith Scotland, would say, according to Newsday's October 3 story, was that he could not comment as the case was before the courts.
-Told that no one had been charged, Scotland said that in that case, he could not comment because investigations were at a sensitive stage.
+Told no one had been charged, Scotland said in that case, he could not comment because investigations were at a sensitive stage.

 Comments